Data Protection, Access to Personal Information and Freedom of Information

 Everyone working for the NHS has a legal duty to keep information about you confidential.

-The CCG retention schedule for each service is managed in accordance with the NHS Digital: IGA Records Management Code of Practice for Health and Social Care 2016 (appendix 3 retention schedule) please click here for further information.
+The CCG retention schedule for each service is managed in accordance with the NHS Digital: Records Management Code of Practice for Health and Care 2021, please click here for further information.

 How to make a Request to Access your Personal Data

 Under the Data Protection Legislation you, or someone acting on your behalf with your consent, have a right to request access to view or obtain a copy of any personal information we hold about you.